-Work to ensure that current and future development has adequate, functioning wastewater disposal systems.
+Work to ensure that current and future development has adequate, functioning wastewater disposal systems through the following actions.

 - a.
 Issue town permits for development contingent upon applicants receiving all required state and federal permits, including a state water and wastewater permit. - b.
 Support efforts to ensure that new, cost-effective wastewater disposal technologies are approved for use in Vermont that will allow for reasonable development throughout the Town of Cornwall.